Request A Free Estimate

 Fruitfly1

-Adult fruit flies have relatively long antennae that may appear hairy.
-Fruit fly larvae look like maggots: they are cream-colored, 1/10 inch-long, thin, and spindle-shaped.
 Adult flies lay eggs in any fermenting liquid, especially vegetable or fruit matter.
 Fruit flies practice inbreeding and reproduce indoors rapidly—which is why fruit fly infestations can get out of hand very quickly.

-Why are Fruit Flies in My House?
+Why Are There Fruit Flies in My House?

 Fruit fly larvae feed on the yeast that grows on fermenting, liquefying items.
-Contrary to their name, fruit flies will infest any rotting material (not just fruit).
+Contrary to their name, fruit flies will infest any rotting material, not just fruit.
 They’ll find any source of moisture or decaying material, including sponges, mops, or even puddles of water.
 This type of material is where adult fruit flies lay eggs.

 Fruitfly2